-Each week it is important to check their nose, paws, and other areas of the cat while brushing them for signs of redness or other infections.
+Every week it is important to check their nose, paws, and other areas of your cat while brushing them for signs of redness or other infections.
 If you see any signs of infection, call your vet immediately.

 Yes.
-These cats come in two different looks – called the extreme and the traditional.
+These cats have two different appearances – called the extreme and the traditional.
 The Extreme Exotics have a slightly flatter face and shorter snouts.
-They are prone to have breathing problems.
-As for the Traditional Exotics, the face is less flat and the snout is a little longer.
-This allows them to breathe better.
-Apart from this, everything else is the same for both Exotics.
+They have a higher chance to have breathing problems.
+As for the Traditional Exotics, their face is less flat and the snout is a little longer.
+Because their snout is longer they don’t have as many breathing problems as the extremes.
+Other than the shape of their face, everything else is the same for both Exotic types.

 Are Exotics Hypoallergenic?